Kingxukai/linux/Documentation/usb/usb-serial.rst

   client synchronization tools for an Empeg empeg-car mp3 player.

   Tips:
-    * Don't forget to create the device nodes for ttyUSB{0,1,2,...}
+    * Don't forget to create the woke device nodes for ttyUSB{0,1,2,...}
     * modprobe empeg (modprobe is your friend)
     * emptool --usb /dev/ttyUSB0 (or whatever you named your device node)